Char2sGu/nest-mikro-crud/README.md

 ## Advanced Query Params Settings

-There is a query DTO used to validate the query params of all the routes, the default query DTO have unlimited `limit` and `offset`, there is also a `QueryDtoFactory` provided for you to custom the DTO.
+There is a query DTO used to validate the query params of all the actions, the default query DTO have unlimited `limit` and `offset`, there is also a `QueryDtoFactory` provided for you to custom the DTO.

 You could also pass your own DTO or extend the factory for more wonderful implementations.